Mahurangi Magazine logo

 Costs of nuclear decreasing for China, growing sharply for the United States

 Given the abject 80-year failure of the United Nations to do so, abolishing war must be re-embraced despite and precisely because of the war unleashed by the rogue, formerly at least putatively democratic United States, on 28 February 2026.
-In its magnitude, the elective Israeli/US-Iran War will likely totally eclipse the covid-19 pandemic in lives and livelihoods destroyed or diminished.
+In its magnitude, the elective Israeli/us-Iran War will likely totally eclipse the covid-19 pandemic in lives and livelihoods destroyed or diminished.
 Unlike the pandemic, which precipitated an unprecedentedly rapid practicable remedy in the form of deployable vaccines, at scale, no comparable, heroic, human-condition enhancing weapons are likely to be the product of this megayou say MAGA, I say mega—so’s not to dignify American exceptionalism for so much as a second-atrocity—this depravedly indifferent demonstration of unalloyed demagoguery.

 Was the United States to immediately impeach and convict its rogue president and elect a radically reforming revolutionary government in the spirit of the text of its Declaration of Independence—